angrybacon/doomsday-wiki/markdown/chapters/meandeck/basics.md

 Here we have a great example of what looks to be a *combo ready hand* however we cannot actually go off in the same turn with it.
-Even if we were to wait one more turn we still wouldn't have the guaranteed win unless we draw well and our opponent could play some interactive piece that punishes us for waiting.
+Even if we were to wait one more turn we still wouldn't have the guaranteed win and our opponent could very well play some interactive piece that punishes us for waiting.

 Given we have some protection in hand already, it is probably best to *jam* DR into DD off of the Swamp and build something like what we have already seen in